 Soon after CVS’ announcement, one of its main rivals, Walgreens, also stated its intention to sell CBD products in its stores.
 This is a sure sign that CBD has entered the mainstream, just a few years after it was dismissed as nothing more than a fad and a novelty item.

 Like Walgreens, CVS is somewhat cautious in its initial foray into the CBD sphere.
-It has over 10,000 locations in the U.S. alone, but CBD will only be available from a relatively small percentage of CVS stores in the following eight states: Illinois, Colorado, Alabama, California, Kentucky, Tennessee, Maryland, and Indiana.
+It has over 10,000 locations in the U.S. alone, but in 2019 the company announced CBD would only be available from a relatively small percentage of CVS stores in the following eight states: Illinois, Colorado, Alabama, California, Kentucky, Tennessee, Maryland, and Indiana.
 It is also important to note that neither edibles nor CBD-derived supplements will be available.
 However, customers can purchase lotions, roll-ons, sprays, salves, and creams.

 The cream is full-spectrum, which means it contains several cannabinoids, including CBD, but crucially, it contains less than 0.3% THC, the maximum legal limit.
 Each 4oz tub contains 140mg of cannabinoids and is available for $39.99.
 It is designed for pain relief, and proponents say it does an excellent job of treating their aching muscles and joint pain.
 Buyers can choose between two varieties: cooling and warming cream.

 Medterra is another big winner, as CVS announced that it would be selling the California-based brand’s topical cooling cream.
 The cooling cream that will be available in CVS is a combination of CBD and other certified organic ingredients.
-The brand claims that its cream provides users with a cooling feeling which makes it ideal for sore joints and muscles.
+The brand claims that its cream provides users with a cooling feeling, making it ideal for sore joints and muscles.

 The product contains a proprietary herbal blend, which is infused with menthol and CBD.
 Each 3-ounce tube of Social CBD muscle rub cream contains at least 250mg of hemp-derived CBD.